gloomyRuby/SLAE_11/readme_lss_27_11.txt

 Choletsky decomposition

-files: main_lss_27_11.c lss_27_11.h lss_27_11.cXX
+files: main_lss_27_11.c lss_27_11.h lss_27_11.c

+input values:
+n - matrix's dimension
+A - matrix of coefficients
+B - matrix of free coefficients

+output values:
+X is matrix of answers

-in this method we interpreter A = St * d * S
+In this method we interpreter A := St * d * S
 where:
 S is matrix solved with formulas
 S* is transposed S matrix
 d is matrix contains 1 or -1

-A is matrix of coefficients.
-B is matrix of free coefficients.
-X is matrix of answers.
 tmp[0..n-1] is matrix for d
 tmp[n..2*n-1] is matrix for interim calculations

-This method works only with symmetric matrix: is_symmetric(double *A) checks if A is symmetric, returnes 1 if not.
+This method works only with symmetric matrix: is_symmetric(double *A) checks if A is symmetric, returns 1 if it's not.

 St is transposed matrix S.
 transpose(double *A) transposes matrix A.

-code 1 can be returned only if there is devision by 0.

 Exit codes:
 0 - works correctly
-1 - cannot open input/output file
+1 - wrong command
-2 - matrix A is incorrect
+2 - can’t open file
-3 - dimension of matrix A is too small
+3 - can’t read n
-4 -
+4 - incorrect input (n < 0)
-5 - incorrect command
+5 - incorrect input (can’t read A)
+6 - incorrect input (can’t read B)

 Output values:
  0 - works correctly.
 Wrote X matrix in output file.
  1 - works сorrectly, but problem has no solution.
-Wrote "0" in output file.
+There's division by 0.
 -1 - method doesn't usable for this problem, because matrix A is not symmetric.

 Commands: